Viasat/halite/doc/halite/halite_err-id-reference.md

 * [`sort-by`](halite_full-reference.md#sort-by)

 ---
+### <a name="h-err/spec-cycle"></a>h-err/spec-cycle

+Dependencies between specs cannot form a cycle.

+#### Error message template:

+> Cycle detected in spec dependencies

+---
+### <a name="h-err/spec-map-needed"></a>h-err/spec-map-needed

+This is a low-level exception indicating that an operation was invoked that provided an interface to retreive specs, rather than a literal spec-map.

+#### Error message template:

+> Operation cannot be performed unless a spec-map is provided

+---
 ### <a name="h-err/spec-threw"></a>h-err/spec-threw

 An explicit invocation of the 'error' operation was encountered in a spec.
 This indicates that the spec author considers it not possible to proceed in the encountered situation.
 See the error string in the exception detail for details.